olaurino/mapping-vodml/001-intro.md

 instances of its subtypes.
 Similarly, a client should have enough information to *cast* an instance from the declared type to the actual subtype.

-Growing complexity: naïve, advanced, and guru clients {#sec:clients}
+Growing complexity: simple, advanced, and guru clients {#sec:clients}
 -----------------------------------------------------

-We can classify clients
-in terms of how they parse the VOTable in order to harvest its content.
+According to the use cases depicted above, we can classify clients in terms of how they parse the VOTable in order to harvest its content.
 Of course, in the real word such distinction is somewhat fuzzy, but this section tries and describe the different levels of usage of this specification.

+This classification is useful because it shows how implementations can be based on different assumptions.
+Some clients can focus on few hard-coded elements, while other clients can dynamically address complex tasks.

-### Naïve clients ###
+### Simple clients ###

-We say that a client is naïve if:
+We say that a client is *simple* if:

   * it does not parse the VO-DML description file

-  * it assumes the a priori knowledge of one or more Data Models
+  * it assumes the a priori knowledge of one or more data models

   * it discovers information by looking for a set of predefined vodml-refs in the VOTable

-In other terms, a naïve client has knowledge of the Data Model it is sensitive to, and simply discovers information useful to its own use cases by traversing the `VODML` element.
+In other terms, a simple client has knowledge of the data model it is sensitive to, and simply discovers information useful to its own use cases by traversing the `VODML` element.

 Examples of such clients are the DAL service clients that allow users to discover and fetch datasets.
-They will just inspect the response of a service and present the user with a subset of its metadata.
+They may just inspect the response of a service and present the user with a subset of its metadata.
 They do not *reason* on the content, and they are not interested in the structure of the serialized objects.